class8a/introduction/README.md

-# introduction
+# Wuhan-No.45-middleschool
-An simple introduction of Class 8A, Wuhan No.45 Middle School
+The public website of No.45 middleschool